abhishekbalam-xyz/thoughts/_posts/2018-03-04-fear-of-wrong-vs-appreciation-of-goodness.md

 Instead of lying to the world, presenting a picture of us which isnt real, it would be much better if there is acceptance of how a person is.
 People do wonders when they are free to grow without the pressure of expectations.

 And when anyone witnesses bullying of a person with differnt ideas, action needs to be taken.
-One dimentional , narrow minded thinking woould have kept us all in the dark ages.
+One dimentional , narrow minded thinking would have kept us all in the dark ages.
 It is our openness to new ideas that makes us the most dominant species on the planet.

-I think goodness should be rewarded with praise and its importance should be taught to kids from a young age.
+I think goodness should be rewarded with praise and it's importance should be taught to kids from a young age.
 Also, we need to learn to forgive people who have attempted to change after doing wrong.
 A changed person is much more valuable to society as compared to one who is tortured endlessly.

 ## Conclusion

-As technology progresses, it's going to increasingly easy to stay connected and if we just practise the above things we can make sure that that progess is only beneficial to us.
-The problem isnt with the tools (like social media) , its with the users.
+As technology progresses, it's going to be increasingly easy to stay connected and if we just practise the above things we can make sure that that progess is only beneficial to us.
+The problem isn't with the tools (like social media) but with the users.
 Tools are a boon when used right and a curse when not.
-We need to make sure of the former.
+We need to make sure that it's the former.

 Society is one of our most profound and wonderful inventions.
-It encourages us to progess and nurtures us to safety.
-Its what made us the most dominant species on the planet.
+It encourages us towards progess and nurtures us to safety.

-I have great hopes for humanity, and if we all contribute a little, there is nothing we cant do.
+I have great hopes for humanity, and if we all contribute a little, there is nothing we can't do.